rmdPurdue/javaIZZY-2018/IZZYRobot/README.md

 You can replace the IP address with IZZY's IP, but as of this writing, the RaspberryPi is set to grab the static IP of 192.168.2.200 on the 192.168.2.0/24 network of the choices router. (you're computer also has to be on this network)

+### Troubleshooting:

+If choices doesn't have internet, run the following command on a network with internet before running the above command:

+    mvn clean compile

 ## IDE Integrations
 I enjoy using IntelliJ for this project because it has very easy-to-use Git and Maven features built in.